taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Back in the Amazon, up in the tree with Min.
 Min is no longer grinning.

 Asoka: **"So Captain Serena smuggled us onto the Peacekeeper sub, and turns out, the werewolves are some sort of World Government robots!
+And now they're here, with those tanks and drones, heading straight for Gruta de Judeia!
+They even have satelite images of you!!"**

+Min: **"Ha!
+That's because some of the Exiles you're trying so hard to save have *deliberately* broadcast those images as bait."**

+Asoka: **"Wait, what??"**

+Min: **"Turns out, some Exiles would prefer to go back to their shiny jail cells up in orbit rather than roam free on Earth."**

+Asoka: **"But...I thought the Orbiters were treating the Exiles really badly?"**

+Min: **"Well, they apparently got free food and stim drugs and fancy body mods up there, even while being treated like space trash."**

-And now they're here to hunt down the Exiles, and Majhee, and all her people in the Red Zone--"**
+Asoka: **"But then, aren't you still worried?
+If the Peacekeepers are here, they could end up finding Majhee, and all her people in the Red Zone--"**

 Min: **"The Automata."**

 Asoka: **"The what?"**

 Min: **"Majhee's people.
 We call ourselves the Automata.
-And no Orbiter or werewolf robot can hunt us, not here or anywhere else."**
+And no Orbiter or werewolf robot can hunt us, not here or anywhere else!"**

-Asoka: **"But...you saw!
-The tanks, and the drones, heading straight for Gruta de Judeia!
-They even have sattelite images of you!!"**

-Min: **"Ha!
-That's because some of the Exiles you're trying so hard to save have *deliberately* broadcast those images as bait."**

-Asoka: **"Wait, what??"**

 ### Page 9